Carnegie Science Center: History

-From October 8, 2007, until May 2008, SportsWorks housed the controversial exhibit BODIES...
-The Exhibition.
-At least one employee of the Carnegie Science Center left her job due to the implementation of this exhibit.

-A committee from Pittsburgh Regional Transit, then known as Port Authority, recommended in 2007 that the site be purchased and that SportsWorks be demolished to allow for construction of tracks for the North Shore Connector, an extension of Pittsburgh's light rail line to the North Side of Pittsburgh.

 E-motion cone

 The E-motion cone is a white-colored, inverted cone which sits atop the Science Center building.
 It is referred to as the Weather Cone and was designed by New York architect Shashi Caan and lighting designer Matthew Tanteri.
 It was installed in 2000 with a computerized lighting system.
 In 2008 a storm damaged the cone, thus it underwent upgrades to its lighting system with an addition of energy-efficient bulbs.
 At night, it is lit with different colors, signalling the weather forecast from WTAE-TV for the coming day.